xp44mm/Notebook/markdowns/latexInTypora.md

 $$
 \begin{law} \label{law:box}
-Don’t hide in the witness box
+Don't hide in the witness box
 \end{law}
 \begin{jury}[The Twelve]
 It could be you!
 So beware and